 Members contribute 1% of their salary to the PSBS fund.
-During 2021-22, member contributions to the fund totalled \$19,679 (down from \$27,964 in 2020-21).
+During 2022-23, member contributions to the fund totalled \$12,184 (down from \$19,679 in 2021-22).

-Members who do not qualify for a benefit when exiting the scheme, receive a refund of their contributions plus investment earnings on those contributions.
-If a member qualifies for a benefit on exit, then his or her member accumulation account, comprising contributions and investment earnings, is transferred from the fund to CHA, with the Territory then paying the benefit from CHA.
-Total PSBS benefits paid in 2021-22 and 2020-21 are outlined in Table 3.
+Members who do not qualify for a supplementary benefit when exiting the scheme receive a refund of their contributions plus investment earnings on those contributions.
+If a member qualifies for a supplementary benefit on exit, then his or her member accumulation account, comprising contributions and investment earnings, is transferred from the fund to CHA, with the Territory then paying the supplementary benefit from CHA.
+Total PSBS benefits paid in 2022-23, compared with 2021-22 are outlined in Table 3.